 Toledo also opened its veterans’ center in 2011.
 It’s basically a one-stop clearinghouse for veterans or their dependents.
 At Toledo, they have a go-to person in military liaison Haraz Ghanbari, a lieutenant in the Navy Reserve.

 When Mick Grantham, 43, enrolled at Toledo after back and neck problems forced him out of the Army, he plowed through his savings waiting for his disability benefits to kick in.
-Ghanbari arranged for the local American Legion to provide Grantham with a $500 grant.
-He pointed Grantham to a job opening with the university's grounds crew.
+Ghanbari, a former photographer for The Associated Press, arranged for the local American Legion to provide Grantham with a $500 grant.
+He pointed Grantham to a job opening with the university’s grounds crew.
 He also nominated Grantham to be honored as the hero of the game at a recent Toledo football game.

 Grantham is an example of the age and cultural divide that some student veterans face.
 He strongly believes his time in Afghanistan served an important purpose, and it has bothered him to hear some of the younger students criticize the war during his government studies class.

 “I told them, ‘You know, I lost nine friends.
 I’ve lost two since I’ve been home.
 Those guys didn’t complain.
 We did our job.
 You can’t tell me there’s no reason for us to be there.’”

 The VA is working with Student Veterans of America to study how well veterans fare upon returning to college.
 To date, there is little data on the issue.

 One study, conducted in 2009, just before the Post 9/11 GI Bill kicked in, found that veterans entering college in the 2003-04 school year were more likely to have left school without getting their degree or certificate.
 But the difference was narrow — 39.5 percent for veterans versus 35 percent for nonveterans.

 Veterans at Toledo said the transition always involves some adjustment.